awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 The call to AWS KMS GenerateDataKeyWithoutPlaintext MUST use the configured AWS KMS client to make the call.
 The operation MUST call AWS KMS GenerateDataKeyWithoutPlaintext with a request constructed as follows:

-- `KeyId` MUST be the configured KMS Key ARN.
+- `KeyId` MUST be the configured `AWS KMS Key ARN` in the [AWS KMS Configuration](#aws-kms-configuration) for this keystore
 - `NumberOfBytes` MUST be 32.
-- `EncryptionContext` MUST be the [encryption context for beacon keys](#encryption-context).
+- `EncryptionContext` MUST be the [encryption context for beacon keys](#beacon-key-encryption-context).
-- `GrantTokens` MUST be this keysotre's [grant tokens](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#grant_token).
+- `GrantTokens` MUST be this keystore's [grant tokens](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#grant_token).

-If the call to AWS KMS GenerateDataKeyWithoutPlaintext succeeds, the operation MUST use the `ciphertextBlob` as the wrapped Beacon Key.
+If the call to AWS KMS GenerateDataKeyWithoutPlaintext succeeds, the operation MUST use the `CiphertextBlob` as the wrapped Beacon Key.

+#### Wrapped Branch Key Creation

+Given a `branchKeyId` to create wrapped branch keys, this operation must generate the following values:

+- `version`: a new guid.
+This guid MUST be [version 4 UUID](https://www.ietf.org/rfc/rfc4122.txt)
+- `timestamp`: a timestamp for the current time.
+  This timestamp MUST be in ISO8601 format in UTC, to microsecond precision (e.g. “YYYY-MM-DDTHH:mm:ss.ssssssZ“)

+The operation MUST call [AWS KMS API GenerateDataKeyWithoutPlaintext](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyWithoutPlaintext.html).
+The call to AWS KMS GenerateDataKeyWithoutPlaintext MUST use the configured AWS KMS client to make the call.
+The operation MUST call AWS KMS GenerateDataKeyWithoutPlaintext with a request constructed as follows:

+- `KeyId` MUST be the configured `AWS KMS Key ARN` in the [AWS KMS Configuration](#aws-kms-configuration) for this keystore
+- `NumberOfBytes` MUST be 32.
+- `EncryptionContext` MUST be the [DECRYPT_ONLY encryption context for branch keys](#decrypt_only-encryption-context).
+- GenerateDataKeyWithoutPlaintext `GrantTokens` MUST be this keystore's [grant tokens](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#grant_token).

+If the call to AWS KMS GenerateDataKeyWithoutPlaintext succeeds, the operation MUST use the GenerateDataKeyWithoutPlaintext result `CiphertextBlob` as the wrapped DECRYPT_ONLY Branch Key.

+The operation MUST call [AWS KMS API ReEncrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_ReEncrypt.html) with a request constructed as follows:

+- `SourceEncryptionContext` MUST be the [DECRYPT_ONLY encryption context for branch keys](#decrypt_only-encryption-context).
+- `SourceKeyId` MUST be the configured `AWS KMS Key ARN` in the [AWS KMS Configuration](#aws-kms-configuration) for this keystore
+- `CiphertextBlob` MUST be the wrapped DECRYPT_ONLY Branch Key.
+- ReEncrypt `GrantTokens` MUST be this keystore's [grant tokens](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#grant_token).
+- `DestinationKeyId` MUST be the configured `AWS KMS Key ARN` in the [AWS KMS Configuration](#aws-kms-configuration) for this keystore
+- `DestinationEncryptionContext` MUST be the [ACTIVE encryption context for branch keys](#active-encryption-context).

+If the call to AWS KMS ReEncrypt succeeds, the operation MUST use the ReEncrypt result `CiphertextBlob` as the wrapped ACTIVE Branch Key.

-#### Writing Branch Key and Beacon Key to Key Store
+#### Writing Branch Key and Beacon Key to Keystore

-To add both a branch key and a beacon key to the key store the operation MUST call [Amazon DynamoDB API TransactWriteItems](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_TransactWriteItems.html).
+To add the branch keys and a beacon key to the keystore the operation MUST call [Amazon DynamoDB API TransactWriteItems](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_TransactWriteItems.html).
 The call to Amazon DynamoDB TransactWriteItems MUST use the configured Amazon DynamoDB Client to make the call.
 The operation MUST call Amazon DynamoDB TransactWriteItems with a request constructed as follows: